ppkgtmm/ppkgtmm/data.md

 - each row is a record with fixed set of columns
 - each column is an attribute or field with fixed data type

+**:tada: use when** : data query and analysis are frequent or data integrity is non-negotiable

 ## semi-structured data

 - data is organized in specific way e.g. key-value pair, document, graph, column family